GouthamCArun/Sahayak_AI/README.md

 Sahaayak AI is a **revolutionary multi-agent AI system** designed to bridge the educational gap in rural India.
 Our solution leverages cutting-edge AI agents to provide personalized, culturally-relevant educational content and support for teachers and students in low-resource settings.

+## 📌 **Why We Chose This Problem**

+While researching rural education challenges, we encountered the **Multi-Grade Multi-Level (MGML)** teaching model, widely adopted in Indian government schools.
+MGML benefits students by encouraging collaborative and self-paced learning.
+However, we found that **teachers often struggle** in these classrooms due to:

+- The **difficulty of handling multiple grade levels simultaneously**
+- Lack of **personalized content creation tools**
+- **Time constraints** and **curriculum overload**
+- **Cultural disconnect** in available learning materials
+- Inability to conduct **individual assessments** efficiently

+This made it clear that the **teacher—not just the student—needs support**.

+### 🧠 **Our Insight:**
+> *"If MGML is good for students, how can we make it equally effective for teachers?"*

+This led us to the **problem statement**:
+> *"Empowering teachers in multi-grade classrooms using AI to simplify content creation, assessment, and planning."*

+Sahaayak AI was built to be a **virtual co-teacher, helping educators focus on what matters most—student growth**.

 ### 🎯 **Problem Statement**
 - **Limited Resources**: Rural schools lack access to quality educational materials
 - **Teacher Workload**: Overburdened teachers need automated content generation